 Nissan delays launch of Ariya electric SUV due to chip shortage, COVID-19

-The availability of Nissan Motor Co's (7201.T) Ariya, a new electric SUV, will be delayed because of the coronavirus pandemic and a global shortage of chips, an official of the car maker said on Friday.
+TOKYO, June 4 (Reuters) - The availability of Nissan Motor Co’s Ariya, a new electric SUV, will be delayed because of the coronavirus pandemic and a global shortage of chips, an official of the car maker said on Friday.

 Our Standards: The Thomson Reuters Trust Principles.